ThomasTran4/x-heep/sw/applications/0_DOOM/README.md

 make vivado-fpga-pgm FPGA_BOARD=pynq-z2
 ```

-## Changing Levels
+## Changing Levels without using the menu

-Since launching the game directly from the main menu does not work yet, you can modify the game behavior by editing the code.
+If you prefer to skip the in-game menu and load a specific level directly, you can modify the game startup behavior in the source code.

-To change the loaded level, look into `d_doomTop.c` in the `D_DoomLoop()` function.
-You will find this code block:
+To do this, open `d_doomTop.c` and ensure that `DEBUG_SETUP` is defined and set to `1`.
+Then locate the `D_DoomLoop()` function, where you'll find the following code block:

 ```c
 #if DEBUG_SETUP